yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 ## General bugfixes

 Let’s begin this section with an obituary.
-Keen eyed users may have noticed that old builds used to have a single . *dot* at the end of the title bar.
+Keen-eyed users may have noticed that old builds used to have a single . *dot* at the end of the title bar.
 A suspicious *dot* whose purpose was unknown.

 {{< imgs
 	"./dot.png| The Legend"